 Don't forget to pin this recipe to save it for later!

-We love this pumpkin pancakes recipe because
+Reasons you'll love this pumpkin pancakes recipe

 - they are SO delicious

 - you can cook them ahead and reheat in the toaster for a busy weekday morning breakfast